AntoniyaBK/ToDoList/README.md

 ## 🧠 About

-This project is an **Android task management app** built with Java.
+This project is an **Android task management app** built with Java and Android Studio v2022.2.1.
 It demonstrates basic Android skills such as UI layouts, data handling, lists, and user interaction.

 ## 🚀 Features